chucklesoclock/iceberg-detect/capstone_report/capstone_report.md

 As stated, after importing into a `pandas.DataFrame`, each of the two bands are flattened Python lists of floats.

 Keras expects the tensors (aka the packaged 3-banded radar image) to have the following dimensions:
-> (number of samples, height, width, 3) aka
-> (num_samples, 75, 75, 3)
+> (number of samples, height, width, 3) = (num_samples, 75, 75, 3)

 Each pixel in the 75x75 image contains a vector with 3 entries for 3 bands.
+Two functions act to create a Keras 4D tensor, [`helpers.process_df`](../helpers.py#L7) and [`helpers.make_tensors`](../helpers.py#L32) (latter in the project notebook as well).

+#### `process_df(df)`

-Two functions act to create a Keras 4D tensor, `helpers.process_df` and `helpers.make_tensors` (latter in the project notebook as well).
-The first adds the mean of the first two bands as the third band and reclassifies the incidence angles to `float64` with NaNs.
-The second goes through a couple of steps:
+Given a DataFrame, this function adds the mean of the first two bands as the third band in a new column, and also reclassifies the incidence angles to `float64` with NaNs.

+The `if not isinstance` statement makes sure we're not reclassifying an array that has already been reclassified.
+Also, we mute `FutureWarnings` related to internal Pandas improvements when changing the incidence angle to floats by the `with warnings.catch_warnings():` and the simple warnings filter.

+#### `make_tensors(df)`
+This function creates a package of 4-dimensional tensors for Keras in a couple of steps:

 1. Convert each band to a DataFrame-long `np.array`
 2. Scale/normalize each array in the long `np.array`